212. SINGAPORE's UNESCO SITE - WHAT's NEW

 Inverturret houses a Natural History Art Gallery...the grounds, Gallop Arboretum, will become the largest showcase of rare and endangered SEAsian trees, chiefly Dipterocarps

-The young were not left out - there's this Adventure Grove to explore through play and touch...
+The young are not left out - there's this Adventure Grove to explore through play and touch...

 1 Comments: